Purdue-CS193/homework-0-dong435/index.md

 # Ricky's First CS193 Homework

 - I like how the class is run by students, so they can be more understanding of each other
-- I also like how we are learning different tools which some I have never used before
+- I like how we are learning different tools which some I have never used before

-1. Numbered
-2. List
+- I have a lot of friends in this class

 **Bold** and _Italic_ and `Code` text